deislabs/mystikos/README.md

 - Getting started with a containerized C# program: [click here](doc/user-getting-started-docker-dotnet.md)
 - Getting started with a containerized Python program: [click here](doc/user-getting-started-docker-python.md)
 - Getting started with a TEE-aware program: [click here](doc/user-getting-started-tee-aware.md)
-- Key features of Open LibOS: [click here](doc/key-features.md)
+- Key features of Mystikos: [click here](doc/key-features.md)
-- Open LibOS developer's jump start guide: [click here](doc/dev-jumpstart.md)
+- Mystikos developer's jump start guide: [click here](doc/dev-jumpstart.md)
-- Deep dive into Open LibOS architecture: [coming]
+- Deep dive into Mystikos architecture: [coming]
-- How to plug a TEE into Open LibOS: [coming]
+- How to plug a TEE into Mystikos: [coming]
-- Multi-processing and multi-threading in Open LibOS and limitations: [coming]
+- Multi-processing and multi-threading in Mystikos and limitations: [coming]
 - Notable unsupported kernel features and syscalls: [coming]
-- Signing and packaging applications with Open LibOS: [click here](doc/sign-package.md)
+- Signing and packaging applications with Mystikos: [click here](doc/sign-package.md)
 - Release management: [click here](doc/releasing.md)

 # Licensing

 This project is released under the [MIT License](LICENSE).

-# Contributing to Open LibOS
+# Contributing to Mystikos

-You can contribute to Open LibOS in several ways by:
+You can contribute to Mystikos in several ways by:

 - contributing code.
 Please read developer's [jumpstart guide](doc/dev-jumpstart.md) first,
 - filing issues with github issues, or
-- by simply providing feedback via github issues or email openlibos_notify@microsoft.com.
+- by simply providing feedback via github issues or email Mystikos_notify@microsoft.com.

-Please follow the [Code of Conduct (coming)] while participating in the Open LibOS community.
+Please follow the [Code of Conduct (coming)] while participating in the Mystikos community.